-- (2) The following factors will be considered by the special master in determining the fine to be imposed: - a.
-The gravity of the violation; - b.
-Any actions taken by the violator to correct the violation; and - c.
-Any previous violations committed by the violator. - (3) The special master may mitigate the fine imposed under this section. - (c) Creation of a lien.
-A certified copy of an order imposing fines and/or assessing the costs of prosecution may be recorded in the public records and thereafter will constitute a lien against the land on which the violation exists and upon any real or personal property owned by the violator.
-Upon petition to the circuit court, such order may be enforced in the same manner as a court judgment by the sheriffs of this state, including levy against the personal property, but such order will not be deemed to be a court judgment except for enforcement purposes.
-A fine imposed under this article will continue to accrue until the violation is abated or until judgment is rendered in a suit to foreclose the lien, whichever occurs first.
-A lien arising from a fine imposed under this section runs in favor of the Town of Fort Myers Beach, and the town may execute a satisfaction or release of lien entered in accordance with this section.
-A release or satisfaction of lien may be executed by the mayor on behalf of the entire council.
-The special master may authorize the town attorney to foreclose on a lien which remains unpaid for a period of three or more months after filing.
-No lien created under this article may be foreclosed on real property which is a homestead under section 4, article X of the state constitution. - (d) Duration of lien.
-A lien established in accordance with the provisions of this article may not continue for a period longer than 20 years after the certified copy of an order imposing fines and/or assessing the costs of prosecution has been recorded, unless within that time an action to foreclose on the lien is commenced in a court of competent jurisdiction.
-In an action to foreclose on the lien, the prevailing party is entitled to recover all costs, including a reasonable attorney's fee, that it incurs in the foreclosure.
+- (3) The special magistrate may reduce the fine imposed under this section and is authorized to mitigate any such fine at a hearing specifically noticed for such purpose. - (c) Creation of a lien.
+A certified copy of an order imposing a fine or a fine plus repair costs, and/or assessing the costs of prosecution, may be recorded in the public records and thereafter will constitute a lien against the land on which the violation exists and upon any real or personal property owned by the violator.
+Upon petition to the circuit court, such order may be enforced in the same manner as a court judgment by the sheriffs of this state, including execution and levy against the personal property of the violator, but such order will not be deemed to be a court judgment except for enforcement purposes.
+A fine imposed under this article will continue to accrue until (i) the violator has complied with the order rendered by the special magistrate or until (ii) judgment is rendered in a suit to foreclose the lien, whichever occurs first.
+A lien arising from a fine imposed under this section runs in favor of the Town of Fort Myers Beach.
+The special magistrate may authorize the town attorney to foreclose on a lien which remains unpaid for a period of three or more months after filing thereof or sue to recover a money judgment for the amount of the lien plus accrued interest.
+No lien created under this article may be foreclosed on real property which is a homestead under section 4. article X of the state constitution.
+The money judgment provisions of this section will not apply to real or personal property which is covered under section 4(a), article X of the state constitution. - (d) Duration of lien.
+A lien established in accordance with the provisions of this article may not continue for a period longer than 20 years after the certified copy of an order imposing the fine and/or assessing the costs of prosecution has been recorded, unless within that time an action to foreclose on the lien is commenced as set forth in § 2-427(c) above in a court of competent jurisdiction.
+In an action to foreclose on the lien or for a money judgment, the prevailing party is entitled to recover all costs, including a reasonable attorney's fee, that it incurs in the action.
 The town is entitled to collect all costs incurred in recording and satisfying a valid lien.
-The continuation of the lien affected by the commencement of an action will not be enforceable against creditors or subsequent purchasers for valuable consideration without notice, unless a lis pendens is recorded.
+The continuation of the lien effected by the commencement of an action will not be good against creditors or subsequent purchasers for valuable consideration without notice, unless a notice of lis pendens is recorded.